Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Galvin, Gaustad & Stein

-Galvin, Gaustad & Stein is a Scottsdale-based, fee-based firm.
-It has numerous advisors on staff, including certified financial planners (CFPs), chartered financial analysts (CFAs), a chartered life underwriter (CLU) and a certificate in investment performance measurement (CIPM).
+Galvin, Gaustad & Stein is a Scottsdale-based, fee-only firm.
+It has numerous advisors on staff, including professionals with the Certified Financial Planner™ (CFPs®), chartered financial analyst (CFA) and chartered life underwriter (CLU) designations.

 The firm works mostly with non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans and corporations.